But what about this little guy? In my hands-on review of the Levoit LV-H126 I’ll tell you what you need to know before buying.

 Honestly, though, it’s such a simple unit to use that there’s not much you need to know.
 I did find one mistake, however: there’s a misprint as the replacement filter number (LV-H126-RF) was missing.

 Power use measurements (watts used)

-Measuring power use for the purifier on all 3 fan speeds.
+Measuring power used for the purifier on all 3 fan speeds.
 While larger medium room (and other) air purifiers typically use around 55W, the LV-H126 uses less energy.

-I measured power use to be 100% of what you can expect in everyday use.
+I measured power use to be certain of what you can expect in everyday use.
 Here’s what I found.

 Those are pretty low power use levels.
 In fact, aside from the LV-H132 and similar models, many competitor products for medium-sized rooms such as the GermGuardian AC4825 use around 55 watts.

 For that reason, you can expect a smaller electricity bill if you’re one of the people who leave it running 24/7.

 Noise levels during use